2 paramedics found guilty in death of Elijah McClain, who they injected with an overdose of ketamine

 Cichuniec, who testified along with Cooper this week, said paramedics were trained that they had to work quickly to treat excited delirium with ketamine and said they were told numerous times that it was a safe, effective drug and were not warned about the possibility of it killing anyone.

-Colorado now tells paramedics not to give ketamine to people suspected of having the controversial condition known as excited delirium, which has symptoms including increased strength and has been associated with racial bias against Black men.
+Colorado now tells paramedics not to give ketamine to people suspected of having the controversial condition, which has symptoms including increased strength and has been associated with racial bias against Black men.

-“We were taught that is a safe drug and it will not kill them,” he testified.

 The officers told investigators that they took McClain down after hearing Officer Randy Roedema say, “He grabbed your gun dude.”
 Roedema later said Officer Jason Rosenblatt’s gun was the target.